grupo-avispa/scitos2/scitos2_modules/README.md

 The Display module manages the status display on the robot's base.

-#### Subscribed Topics
+#### Published Topics

 * **`user_menu_selected`** ([scitos2_msgs/MenuEntry])

-	This topic is published when a user selects one of the sub-menus.
+	Published when a user selects one of the sub-menus.

 #### Parameters